cibernox/cibernox.github.io/source/_posts/2015-03-15-optimizing-apis-with-ember-data-and-embeddedrecordsmixin.markdown

 That's all I needed to implement this functionality.

-When this record is serialized, it will receive ids but when serialized it will embed the relation, just like the previous examples.
+When this record is deserialized coming from the server it will contain the only id but when it's serialized for being sent to the server the payload will have embedded the user private information, just like the previous examples.
 My hands bled of how much I clapped.

 I really think that Ember Data and [json-api](http://jsonapi.org) are not only useful tools, but also